 Though less common, a student may receive a single degree with multiple majors.
 Often the number of credits required to complete the requirements for multiple majors allows a student to earn multiple degrees, but that is not always the case.
 Dual majors are most often obtained within the same college.
 The degree requirements for both majors are reviewed by your advisor.

-Students seeking an honors degree must meet the requirements of the Honors College in order to receive their degree.
-Students that complete an Honors degree will have the honors degree recorded on their academic record.
-The student’s diploma will also include the honors degree designation (e.g. Honors Bachelor of Science, etc.).
+Students seeking an honors degree must meet the requirements of the University Honors College to receive their degree.
+Students who complete an Honors degree will have the honors degree recorded on their academic record.
+The student’s diploma will also include the honors degree designation (e.g. Honors Bachelor of Science, Honors Bachelor of Arts).

-Students completing a certificate concurrently with their major must apply for graduation twice—one graduation application for the major and another graduation application for the certificate.
+Students completing a certificate concurrently with their major must apply for graduation twice—one graduation application for the major and a second graduation application for the certificate.
 When the certificate is awarded, it will be recorded on the student’s transcript.